armory/documentation/_user_guides/baking-images.md

 ![](https://d1ax1i5f2y3x71.cloudfront.net/items/1i3j2G0G3T1r311l1Y1A/Image%202017-03-29%20at%204.06.24%20PM.png)

-In this situation, the Base OS selection (ubuntu/trusty/windows) will be ignored.
+In this situation, the base OS selection (ubuntu/trusty/windows) will be ignored.

 You can also select a base AMI more dynamically by combing the 'Bake' stage type with the 'Find Image' stage type.
 For more details check out the [Find Images Guide]({% link _user_guides/find-images.md %})

-### Adding Debian repositores
+### Adding Debian Repositories

 It is common practice to use a base image throughout your team or organization.
-Usually this base image will be kept up to date with security patches and will contain common tools (DataDog, Splunk, etc clients).
+Usually this base image will be kept up to date with security patches and will contain common tools (DataDog, Splunk, etc.).
 It is also a good place to register your Debian repository's GPG keys.

 If you need to add repositories on a per bake basis, you can use the 'Extended Attributes' within the 'Advanced Options' section.
-You can add a key/value pair where the key is labeled 'repository' and the value is a space seperated list of repository URLs.
+You can add a key/value pair where the key is labeled 'repository' and the value is a space separated list of repository URLs.
 For example:

 ![](https://cl.ly/3Z1A2w171n0s/Image%202017-04-17%20at%2010.41.20%20AM.png)

-Will add Armory's bintray debian repository to the bake.
+This will add Armory's bintray debian repository to the bake.

 ## Regions

 By selecting a region, you are selecting which region the bake will take place.
 When a bake happens, an instance is spun up, the desired packages are installed, and then a snapshot is taken.
-Where the instances that spin up are located is determined by which regions you select.
+The location where the instances spin up is determined by which region you select.
+Multiple regions may be selected at once.

 ## Rebaking

 When a bake step executes, Spinnaker looks for a previously created image before baking a new one.
 It uses the set of packages (and their versions) that users specify in the bake stage configuration to determine if the bake is neccessary.

 You can force Spinnaker to always bake by selecting the 'Rebake: Rebake image without regard to the status of any existing bake' checkbox on the bake stage configuration screen.
-You also have the option when executing a pipeline manually to force rebaking.
+You also have the option to force rebaking when manually executing a pipeline.

-## Bake and Copy vs Multi-region Bake
+## Bake and Copy vs Multi-Region Bake

 There are two options for getting an image to multiple regions in AWS.
 A common practice outside of Spinnaker is to create your AMI and then copy it to the regions you need.
 However, Spinnaker by default will do a multi-region bake.
 This means if you select more than one region it will go through the process of creating an image in each region (spin up an instance, install the packages, etc).

-There are trade offs to each approach.
+There are trade-offs to each approach.
 Generally, Spinnaker's default multi-region bake approach is faster than the bake and copy approach.
 However, if you need to limit all baking activities to one region then there isn't much of a choice.

 ## Custom Bake Scripts

-If you would like to use a custom Packer script to bake your AMI, you will need to contact your Spinnaker Administrator.
+If you would like to use a custom Packer script to bake your AMI you will need to contact your Spinnaker Administrator.
 The script will have to be installed on your Spinnaker instances.

 ## Troubleshooting